Landing Page Relevance: Can You Optimize for Quality Score?

 Landing Page Relevance: Good vs. Bad

-So, now we know how landing page relevance factors into Quality Score, let’s take a look at how landing pages (and their matching ads) get it right – and how things can go very wrong.
+So, now we know how landing page relevance factors into Quality Score, let’s take a look at how landing pages (and their matching ads) get it right, how things can go very wrong, and how you can improve your landing page quality score.

 Good: Modernize.com Windows